bikeshaving/crank/website/documents/guides/03-components.md

 title: Components
 ---

 So far, we’ve only seen and used *host elements*, lower-case elements like `<a>` or `<div>`, which correspond to HTML.
-Now we’ll want to group these elements into reusable *components*.
+Eventually, we’ll want to group these elements into reusable *components*.
 Crank uses plain old JavaScript functions to define components.
 The type of the function determines the component’s behavior.

 ## Basic Components
 The simplest kind of component is a *function component*.
 When rendered, the function is invoked with the props of the element as its first argument, and the return value of the function is rendered as the element’s children.